awslabs/clickstream-analytics-on-aws/docs/en/architecture-details.md

 #### Data modeling module

-The data modeling module loads the processed data into data lake house.
+The data modeling module loads the processed data into lake house.
 It supports the following features:

 - support both provisioned Redshift and Redshift Serverless as data warehouse
   - support the data range for hot data keeping in Redshift